polterguy/phosphorusfive/core/p5.webapp/README.md

 It stills contains both a "private" and a "public" folder, which semantically works like the private and public folders of user specific document folders.
-The private folder will not serve documents, even if the user has a direct link to a specific file, unless the document is requested using some sort of Hyperlisp re-direct handler, which indirectly serves it, by explcitily echoing the document back to client.
+The private folder will not serve documents, even if the user has a direct link to a specific file, unless the document is requested using some sort of Hyperlambda re-direct handler, which indirectly serves it, by explcitily echoing the document back to client.

 This allows you to create your own authorization system for retrieving and serving documents